 I’ve summarized a set of critical safeguards that may most benefit small (and mid-sized) businesses.
 The safeguards listed below are organized by the function and appropriate category.

-1) Asset Management — businesses should inventory devices, systems and software.
+1) Asset Management — businesses should inventory devices, systems, and software.
 If you don’t know what you have, how will you know how to protect it?
-Assets should also be managed through it’s lifecycle and also prioritized based on it’s data classification and value to the business.
-For example, your internet-facing web systems, customer database, HR systems and financial systems should be highest priority to protect.
+Assets should also be managed through its lifecycle and also prioritized based on its data classification and value to the business.
+For example, your internet-facing web systems, customer database, HR systems, and financial systems should be the highest priority to protect.

 3) Risk Assessment — identify and assess vulnerabilities on the organization’s assets.
 Prioritize fixes and patches of those vulnerabilities by evaluating both internal and external threats, likelihood and impact used to determine risk.
 For example, are vulnerabilities you have identified being exploited in the wild?
 Are they applicable to your web servers or other critical assets?

-Protect: Develop and implement the appropriate safeguards to ensure delivery of critical infrastructure services.
+Protect: Develop and implement the appropriate safeguards to ensure the delivery of critical infrastructure services.

-4) Access Control — ensire identities and credentials are managed appropriately for your users and devices.
+4) Access Control — entire identities and credentials are managed appropriately for your users and devices.
 For example, review access periodically to ensure users have appropriate privileges and access to sensitive data and systems.
 Revoke access when employees leave the firm or change jobs.
-Lock down physical access to your critical servers and sensitive areas via lock/key, badge readers, etc. Ensure two-factor authentication is used for remote access to your network and to administrative cloud consoles.
+Lockdown physical access to your critical servers and sensitive areas via lock/key, badge readers, etc. Ensure two-factor authentication is used for remote access to your network and to administrative cloud consoles.

 5) Security Awareness and Training — Ensure your employees, contractors and third parties are informed of data protection and information security responsibilities.
-For example, ensure users take information security awareness training upon new hire and annually to keep up with latest security threats and increase knowledge.
+For example, ensure users take information security awareness training upon new hires and annually to keep up with the latest security threats and increase knowledge.

 6) Data Security — Ensure data-at-rest and data-in-transit are protected.
 For example, encrypt customer or personal data using strong crypto algorithms such as AES-256 for storing personal data or SHA2 for hashing passwords.
 Ensure credentials are encrypted when sent across your network, such as using HTTPS/SSL for securing web logins.
 Keep track of assets when first purchased or added to the network.
 Make sure that your testing environment is separated from your production environment.